 Handle is not oven-safe

-Unveiling the Best Budget Nonstick Pan: Best Nonstick Frying Pan Selection
+Unveiling the Budget Fry Pan

 Tramontina’s Top-Quality Professional Fry Pan

 Tramontina’s 10-inch nonstick frying pan stands out as the top choice for the best budget-friendly nonstick fry pan.
-While there are cheaper options available, none can match the exceptional combination of nonstick surfaces, even heating, and comfortable handles offered by Tramontina.
+While there are cheaper options available, none can match the exceptional combination of nonstick surfaces, even heating and comfortable handles offered by Tramontina.

 Crafted with a base of cast aluminum, this nonstick frying pan is designed to resist warping over time, although it may have less weight than some competitors, potentially affecting its longevity.
 It boasts oven-safe capabilities up to 400 degrees F.